VasileiosBouzas/MeshPolygonization/README.md

 Two solvers, namely Gurobi and SCIP (with source code), are provided in this implementation.
 The Gurobi solver is more efficient and reliable and should always be your first choice.
-To use Gurobi, you will to install it and also obtain a license (free for academic use) from [here](https://user.gurobi.com/download/licenses/free-academic).
+To use Gurobi, you need to install it and also obtain a license (free for academic use) from [here](https://www.gurobi.com/downloads/end-user-license-agreement-academic/).
+You may also need to modify the path(s) to Gurobi in [FindGUROBI.cmake](./src/cmake/FindGUROBI.cmake), for CMake to find Gurobi.
 In case you want an open source solver, please try SCIP, which is slower than Gurobi but acceptable.

 ## LICENSE